 In 2014 we established the Wedgewood Charitable Fund so that our history of giving would endure in a significant and meaningful way as well as maximize the impact that our companies and employees can make through charitable giving.
 In addition, the Wedgewood Foundation committee, based entirely of employee representatives from diverse departments across the company, gives Wedgewood employees a voice in making decisions and the responsibility of managing the fund.
 The Wedgewood Foundation committee manages the direction of large donations, including matching fund opportunities and other giving events.

-To date, Wedgewood’s employees and companies have donated over $250,000 through the Wedgewood Foundation to support education, special needs, health and other important charitable causes.
+To date, Wedgewood’s employees and companies have donated nearly $1 million to support education, special needs, health and other important charitable causes.
 Here are some of the foundations we support:

 Through our ongoing ventures with charitable organizations like Weekend Warrior, Victory Outreach, and ANGELVIEW, Wedgewood is able to make an immediate impact on the lives of those in need.
 With the help of these organizations, we are able to donate household and personal items of value while bringing a sense of improvement and hope to families in the communities.
 Through these donations, we are helping hundreds of families each year.